KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 ## Extension Declaration

-Usage is indicated by adding the `KHR_texture_procedurals` extension identifier to the `extensionsUsed` array.
+Usage of the procedural structure is indicated by adding the `KHR_texture_procedurals` extension identifier to the `extensionsUsed` array.

 ```json
 {